the-suraj-as/RFM-Analysis-Customer-Segmentation-Online-Sales-SQL-Power-BI-Excel/README.md

 - **Demographic Customer Overview:**
   - Total Sales: $29.36M
   - Total Customers: 18,484
-  - Balanced Sales by Gender & Marital Status: Sales are nearly evenly split by gender (Male 50.46%, Female 49.54%) and marital status (Single 51.73%, Married 48.27%), indicating that marketing should emphasize inclusivity.
+  - Balanced Sales by Gender & Marital Status: Sales are nearly evenly split by gender (Male 50.46%, Female 49.54%) and marital status (Single 51.73%, Married 48.27%), indicating that marketing should remain emphasizing inclusivity.
   - Age Group Opportunity: The 65-74 and 55-64 age groups contribute the most sales ($7.7M and $11.4M).
 Efforts to deepen engagement in these age brackets, such as age-relevant offers and targeted messaging, could further boost revenue.
 Conversely, the 85-94 demographic contributes the least ($0.7M), suggesting limited potential there.
   - Geographical Focus: United States, Australia and UK lead in sales.
 These should remain primary target regions.
 Other European countries (France, Germany) aswell are the significant contributors.